 She paused.

 If he runs off with it, then what do I loose?
-I don’t even really want it.
+I don’t even want it.
 I just can’t let the opportunity pass.
 In a way, Denth would solve a lot of problems for her if he stole the Breath.
-“Take it,” she ordered, lips downturned.
+“Take it,” she ordered.

 Denth sighed.
 “I can’t take it, princess.
 That’s not the way it works.
 Our friend there has to give it to me.”